Akashnil/factorio_miniaturization/README.md

 The last tech level allows infinite throughput at great cost.

 This mod is highly recommended to use with Factorrissimo Mod for truly infinite scaling factories without clutter.

+Changelog:

+v1.0.2

+Features:
+- Smaller item icon to fit better with other icon sizes.
+- Animation change of the inserters

+Bugfixes:
+- No longer removes the regular-inserter stack-size bonuses. (save games with the old version active may still be broken)
+- Correctly waiting for tech level 3 before enabling infinite stacking
+- Items no longer disappear from the internal cache when picked up by player or robot.
+May spill on floor if no space.